 When infidelity hits, it is often as puzzling to the one who acts out as it is to the “victim.”
 They both lack understanding about what they are doing.
 And the unfaithful one may suffer just as much as the one whose trust was betrayed.

 When compromise is the winning choice, with the couple settling for stagnation, both people lose regarding an important aspect of their soul’s development.
 We take refuge in the steady comfort of being in a relationship.
-We believe we are happy enough, which may even be true to a certain degree.
+And we believe we are happy enough, which may even be true to a certain degree.
 We favor the pleasure of friendship, companionship and mutual respect, tidily packaged in a well-established routine, over the unrest in our soul.
 And we may have enough discipline to hang in there and stay true.
 But a big puzzle piece is missing: that part about the revealing of one soul to another as much as possible.

 Only when we make the effort and take the risk to do this can two people become purified together, each helping the other out.
 This path and the various steps outlined in these teachings can make it easier to sidestep the dangers of the marital relationship.
 They offer perspectives for seeing more truth, and tips for repairing damage that unwittingly occurs.

 But we don’t need rulebooks or a mountain of therapy sessions to do this.
 Two souls, especially ones who feel called to living a more spiritual existence, can fulfill one another by opening themselves up and at the same time searching the depths of the other.
 This alone will pull unconscious crud up to the surface where it can be explored, transformed and healed.
 Then the life-spark will stay alive.
-Then the relationship will never stagnate.
+For then the relationship will never stagnate.
 Then marriage won’t become a dead-end street.

 So that’s the way to keep the spark alive.
 That’s how to maintain eros—that elusive, vibrating life force—and transform it into true love.
 We have to put away our pride and let ourselves be naked—really naked—in the eyes of the other.
 We have to take off our masks.
 Then our love will flourish.
 We’ll have no desire to look elsewhere.
 We’ll be continually amazed by what we find.
 Our marriage, in its truest sense, will be the glory it’s intended to be.